How to Take the Best Bumble Profile Pictures (2025 Guide)

 Q1.
 What’s the best first photo to use on Bumble?

 Q3.
-How many photos should I upload on Bumble?
+How many photos should I upload?

-• One clear portrait
+• One clear headshot

-• One full-body
+• One full-body shot

 • One lifestyle or hobby photo